-Aluminium does not rust!
-Right?
+Aluminium does not rust – right ?

 When using our materials, it is therefore useful to take precautions to prevent or minimize corrosion.

-What is corrosion?
+Wat is a corrosion?

 Like any metal, aluminium forms a natural oxide layer when it comes into contact with oxygen.
 In contrast to steel, the corrosive layer comes to a halt after approximately 2.5-4 nm, thus protecting the underlying metal from corrosive destruction.
 This layer remains stable in the pH range of 4.5 to 8.5, which means that it is not attacked by corrosive gaseous or liquid media.
 In this state, aluminium has clear advantages over steel.